htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - HTCondor version 8.9.11 not yet released.

+- The ``condor_procd`` now attempts to detect invalidly short reads of the ``/proc`` filesystem on Linux.
+If it reads ``/proc`` and does not find its own PID, the PID of its parent, or PID 1, it considers the read invalid and will immediately retry it.
+However, these precautions do not detect the majority of short reads.
+In addition, therefore, the ``condor_procd`` compares the number of PIDs it just read to the number of PIDs it read the last time it checked; if the number is too much smaller, that is also considered an invalid read.
+If the re-read fails, the result of the previous read is returned.
+The ``condor_procd`` checks for this condition because not finding every PID on the system causes a wide variety of user-visible failures, which (usually) result in HTCondor completely restarting.

+  The default threshold for "too much smaller" is that the current read is less than 90% of the previous read; in our testing, this detected every actual short read with an overhead of roughly one additional read per 4000.
+You can tune the threshold by setting ``_CONDOR_PROCAPI_RETRY_FRACTION`` in the ``condor_master``'s environment to the threshold's floating-point value (so that the default is ``0.90``).
+This value is only passed to the ``condor_procd`` on start-up.
+  :jira:`33`

 New Features:

 - HTCondor now creates a number of directories on start-up, rather than